 Assembly preparation

-When installing the piston clips, note the following:
+When installing the piston clips, please note:

 Everything should be clear now, right?
 If you have any questions or need help with installation, please contact us!
 We are glad to help you.